Transferring Large Sums of Money Internationally

 • Money orders

-Transferring large sums of money to the US: Tax implications
+Tax compliance for transferring large sums of money to the US

 The US’s citizenship-based taxation system means that even if you move to another country, you’re still subject to taxation.
-And if you’re sending and receiving large amounts of money internationally, that may have implications for your US tax and reporting obligations.
+If you receive or send large amounts of money internationally, you may be subject to additional reporting (and sometimes tax) obligations.

 Foreign Bank Account Report (FBAR)

-On a similar note, anyone with over $200,000 USD in foreign financial assets by the end of the year — or over $300,000 USD in foreign assets at any point during the year — must report them on Form 8938 per FATCA.
+On a similar note, anyone with over $200,000 in certain foreign financial assets by the end of the year — or over $300,000 at any point during the year — must report them on Form 8938 per FATCA regulations.
+The reporting thresholds vary for those who are married and filing jointly as well as those who live within the US.

 Moving to Israel from US requires an expert in US expat tax